alphanome-ai/sec-parser-test-data/README.md

 Keeping this data separate ensures a clean and manageable main code repository, aiding in maintenance and efficiency.

+## How To Add New Items

+Add new lines in `00_report-list.csv`, then run `00_download-reports-from-report-list.ipynb`.
+- The first CSV column values (`comment`) are ignored.
+- The `query` column value has to be in the format `AAPL` to download the latest 10-Q report (will work only if the folder doesn't exist), or `AAPL/0000320193-23-000077` for a specific report.

 ## Contributing

 When submitting changes, please include the git hash of the `sec-parser` repository in your commit message or pull request for version tracking.